The turbulent nature of cryptocurrencies has left many people wondering whether investing in Bitcoin is worth it or not.

 - Merchants need to keep in mind that, as Bitcoin is still in development, the speed of transactions and the fees may vary depending on mining efficiency and the congestion of the network.

-- If a business decides to convert its Bitcoin into FIAT currency, they will need to find a reliable exchange with low fees and fast transactions.
+- If a business decides to convert its Bitcoin into FIAT currency, it will need to find a reliable exchange with low fees and fast transactions.

 - If you run a brick-and-mortar shop, employees will have to understand the Bitcoin ecosystem.
 And, depending on the industry and type of business, this may require additional training.